awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/30-upload-metric-data.md

 weight = 130
 +++

+As part of the CloudFormation stack you created, a bash script has been executed to update two CloudWatch custom metrics which will be used in creating the predictive scaling policy.

 #### Verify in CloudWatch metrics using AWS Console

 Verify **scaling** and **load** metrics data in CloudWatch.